bufbuild/buf-gradle-plugin/README.md

 #### Generating Dependencies

-If you'd like to additionally generate code for your dependencies, configure the `bufGenerate` task:
+If you'd like to generate code for your dependencies, configure the `bufGenerate` task:

 ``` kotlin
 // build.gradle.kts